Syknapse/node_ts/README.md

 install project with `npm install`

-Run project with `npm run start` this will start a development server on localhost:8080

-Start TypeScript compiler watch mode `npx tsc -w` or `npm run watch`
+Start TypeScript compiler watch mode `npx tsc -w` or `npm run watch` (this will create the /dist if it doesn't exist, which backend needs)

+Run backend project with `npm run start:backend` this will start the backend development server on `localhost:8000`

+Run frontend project with `npm run start:frontend` this will start the frontend development server on `localhost:8080` and open it in the browser

+Run `npm run build` to create a production Webpack bundle

 Use Postman to make requests

-Add new todo : POST `http://localhost:8080/todo` body with text `{ "text": "example text" }`
+Add new todo : POST `http://localhost:8000/todo` body with text `{ "text": "example text" }`
-View all todos: GET `http://localhost:8080/todo`
+View all todos: GET `http://localhost:8000/todo`
-Edit a todo: PATCH `http://localhost:8080/todo/:id` body with new text `{ "text": "modified text" }`
+Edit a todo: PATCH `http://localhost:8000/todo/:id` body with new text `{ "text": "modified text" }`
-Delete a todo: DELETE `http://localhost:8080/todo/:id`
+Delete a todo: DELETE `http://localhost:8000/todo/:id`

 ## Documentation